DuaneAbrames/rsnapshot-docker/README.md

 backup  /WallPaper      whelp
 backup  /NintendoSwitch whelp

-But see the backup.list file for the exclusions that pare down those folders to just what I want to back up.
+See the backup.list file for the exclusions that pare down those folders to just what I want to back up.
+Note that I have my backup folders mounted to the "source" container and my backup folder ends up containing one folder per system (tiamat and whelp) in each backup folder (eg alpha.0)